 There are many variants of the SIR model.
 As usual, the choice to add or subtract complexity from a model should depend on what one is studying.
-Common variants of the SIR model add additional disease states, referred to as "compartments,"

-to provide a more realistic model of disease progression and transmission.
-The SEIR model includes an "exposed" state to account for individuals who have been infected with the disease but are not yet themselves infectious (Hethcote 2000; Li and Muldowney 1995).
-The SAIR variant includes an "asymptomatic" compartment for individuals who are infectious but may never develop symptoms.
-Because of the apparently strong contribution of asymptomatic and pre-symptomatic carriers to the spread of COVID-19, these variants, and particularly the SEIR model, have been quite common in recent epidemiological studies (for example, Kissler et al. 2020; Prem et al. 2020).
-Epidemiologists sometimes also introduce additional compartments not to reflect disease states but as a mathematical means of making the transmission time process more flexible as in Champredon et al. (2018), although this aim can be accomplished directly as in Zhigljavsky et al. (2020).
+Common variants of the SIR model add additional disease states, referred to as compartments, to provide a more realistic model of disease progression and transmission.
+The SEIR model includes an "exposed" state to account for individuals who have been infected with the disease, but are not yet themselves infectious (Hethcote (2000) and Li and Muldowney (1995)).
+The SAIR variant includes an "asymptomatic" compartment, for individuals who are infectious but may never develop symptoms.
+Because of the apparently strong contribution of asymptomatic and presymptomatic carriers to the spread of COVID-19, these variants, and particularly the SEIR model, have been particularly common in recent epidemiological studies (for example, Kissler et al. (2020) and Prem et al. (2020)).
+Epidemiologists sometimes also introduce additional compartments, not to reflect disease states, but simply as a mathematical means of making the transmission time process more flexible.
+Champredon et al. (2018) provides such an example, although this aim can be accomplished directly as in Zhigljavsky et al. (2020).
 These variants may be especially useful if one were interested in studying the impact of policies for which timing within the disease cycle is critical, like protocols for testing, contact tracing, and quarantining.
 For an excellent review of many of these extended forms, see Blackwood and Childs (2018).

-A broader category of models divides compartments even further into dozens or even hundreds of different geographic and age states and then allows contact, infection, and recovery rates to vary across classes (Blackwood and Childs 2018; Hethcote 2000).
-Ebola, for example, is spread through contact with bodily fluids even after death, and one might capture this effect on disease dynamics by considering populations of health care and funeral workers (Champredon et al. 2018).
+A broader category of models divides compartments even further, into dozens or even hundreds of different geographic and age states, and then allows contact, infection, and recovery rates to vary across classes (Blackwood and Childs (2018) and Hethcote (2000)).
+Ebola, for example, is spread through contact with bodily fluids even after death, and one might capture this effect on disease dynamics by considering populations of health care and funeral workers (Champredon et al. (2018)).
 Given the current understanding about how COVID-19 seems to be transmitted, it is easy to think of subpopulations who will have many more risky interactions than average: those living in crowded urban apartments, frequenting bars and night-clubs, using public transportation, attending crowded religious services, working in a nursing home, and so forth.

-Models with heterogeneous subpopulations again behave much like the classic SIR model whereby the growth rate of a contagious disease is initially exponential then slows (and eventually dies out) over time (for example, Diekmann, Heesterbeek, and Metz 1990; Dushoff and Levin 1995; Lajmanovich and Yorke 1976).
-A common pattern in these models is that variations in within-class contact or transmission rates across subgroups produce a faster overall spread of infection than in a well-mixed SIR, with infections concentrated in certain high-risk subgroups.
-Thereafter, however, dynamics tend to slow down relative to a well-mixed model because contact rates between subgroups are typically lower than the average transmission rate (Bolker 1999).
-In general, these features tend to lead to less complete spread of diseases in age- and spatially structured models than an analogous homogeneous SIR model, although this is not always the case (Gomes et al. 2020; Hébert-Dufresne et al. 2020).
-Britton, Ball, and Trapman (2020) provide an illustration in which heterogeneity reduces the herd immunity threshold from 60 to 43 percent.
+Models with heterogeneous subpopulations again behave much like the classic SIR model whereby the growth rate of a contagious disease is initially exponential then then slows (and eventually dies out) over time.
+(See, for example, see (Diekmann, Heesterbeek, and Metz (1990), Dushoff and Levin (1995), and Lajmanovich and Yorke (1976)).
+A common pattern in these models is that variations in withinclass contact or transmission rates across subgroups produce a faster overall spread of infection than in a well-mixed SIR, with infections concentrated in certain highrisk subgroups.
+Thereafter, however, dynamics tend to slow down relative to a wellmixed model, because contact rates between subgroups are typically lower than the average transmission rate (Bolker, 1999).
+In general, these features tend to lead to less complete spread of diseases in age- and spatially-structured models than an analogous homogeneous SIR model although this is not always the case (Gomes et al. (2020) and Hébert-Dufresne et al. (2020)).
+Britton, Ball, and Trapman (2020) provides an illustration in which heterogeneity reduces the herd immunity threshold from 60% to 43%.
 In addition, heterogeneity can also lead to a longer overall persistence of diseases.
-For example, geographic structure can make it difficult to eradicate a disease fully, allowing periodic resurgences (Lloyd and May 1996).
+For example, geographic structure can make it difficult to fully eradicate a disease, allowing periodic resurgences ((Lloyd and May, 1996)).